laws-africa/laws-africa.github.io/api/docs.markdown

 # Using HTML Responses

-Indigo transforms Akoma Ntoso XML into HTML5 content that looks best when styled with [Indigo Web](https://github.com/laws-africa/indigo-web) stylesheets.
+Laws.Africa transforms Akoma Ntoso XML into HTML5 content that looks best when styled with [Indigo Web](https://github.com/laws-africa/indigo-web) stylesheets.
 You can link to the stylesheets provided by that package, or you can pull them into your website.